Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 However, the cool, crisp air and minimal crowds make this the best time to visit temples and shrines, such as Sensoji and Meiji Shrine.
 The morning light is soft, the atmosphere is calm, and popular spots feel more local and unhurried.

-March mornings are also ideal for visiting markets, such as the outer market of Tsukiji, where you can start your day with a hot bowl of soup, grilled seafood, or freshly made sushi, which is both comforting and energizing in the early chill.
+March weather in Tokyo also makes mornings ideal for visiting markets, such as the outer market of Tsukiji, where you can start your day with a hot bowl of soup, grilled seafood, or freshly made sushi, which is both comforting and energizing in the early chill.

 The late morning to early afternoon period (9:00 AM–2:00 PM)